mozilla/glean/docs/user/reference/yaml/metrics.md

 {{#include ../../../shared/blockquote-warning.html}}

-##### Types must not be changed after release
+##### Types should not be changed after release

-> Once a metric is defined in a product, its `type` must not be changed.
+> Once a metric is defined in a product, its `type` should only be changed in rare circumstances.
+> It's better to rename the metric with the new type instead.
-> The ingestion pipeline will not be able to handle such a change.
-> If a type change is required a new metric must be added with a new name and the new type.
+> The ingestion pipeline will create a new column for a metric with a changed type.
-> This will require an additional data review, in which you can also reference the old data review.
+> Any new analysis will need to use the new column going forward.
+> The old column will still be populated with data from old clients.

 #### `description`